jambombs24/Enhanced_and_Modernized/README.md

 - [Lydia the Loyal](https://www.loverslab.com/files/file/27805-lydia-the-loyal/) (Latest SLab edition.)
 - [Jordis the Naive or Naughty](https://www.loverslab.com/files/file/27555-jordis-the-naive-or-naughty-sexlab-and-flower-girl-editions/) (Latest SLab edition.)

-You don't need to extract any of these.
-Wabbajack will do that later.
+You don't need to extract any of these; Wabbajack will do that later.

 ### Step Six: Wabbajack Prep